RobotML/RobotML-documentation/RobotMLPlatformInstallation/index.rst

 RobotML Platform Installation
 =============================

-The :term:`RobotML` platform as already explained is a complex object.
-In order to help the future user of the platform to install it packages have been created.
-The links to these different packages are available in the *User installation guide* pages.
-Many more explanations allowing a developer to begin working on one or many parts of the platform are provided in the *Developer installation guide* pages.
+There is a need to differentiate the needs of the :term:`user` and those arising from the development.
+These sections follow this differentiation.
+The :term:`user` needs the easiest installation possible in order to obey the philosophy of the platform, *ease development of robotic applications*.
+The :term:`developper` is needing the most complete installation and thus needs a lot more information.

 .. toctree::